An Almanac Provides Statistical Information About Weather And Seasons: Complete Guide

 Track Your Own Garden’s Patterns

 Keep a journal of your planting dates and harvest yields.
-Over time, this personal data becomes more reliable than any generalized almanac forecast Simple as that..
+Over time, this personal data becomes more reliable than any generalized almanac forecast Small thing, real impact.
+Turns out it matters..

 Check Multiple Sources